top of page

 The terms psychotherapy and counselling can often be used interchangeably, but they do have distinct differences: Counselling typically focuses on addressing specific issues and is usually short-term, providing you with strategies to handle current life challenges.
 Psychotherapy (also known as cognitive treatment or psychological therapy), on the other hand, dives deeper into understanding underlying patterns and chronic issues, often requiring long-term treatment.
 Both approaches are integral parts of our services at Better You HQ to provide comprehensive support for children and families.

-• My child doesn't want to go to therapy, what can I do?
+• My child doesn't want to go to, what can I do?

 • How many sessions will I need?